zondissima/choice/README.md

 # The Choice
 The Choice is a game where two player get throught a number of options to select the best one

+## Demo
+There is new a demo of this game: http://zondissima.free.nf.

+Other than the "fruits" demo set, you can try the set "k5".
+See below how to activate it.

 ## How to play
 * The first player access the game and clicks "start"
 * A link to send to the second player is generated